ITXpress: Training & Jobs for 17-29 Year-Olds

-- Be unemployed or underemployed (working less than full-time or outside your chosen field)
+- Be unemployed or underemployed (working less than full-time or outside the IT field)

-- Be committed to participate in the program for 3 to 6 months.
+- Be committed to fully participate in training program (3 to 6 months)

 - Be able to stay in contact with Career Navigator on a weekly basis.